mgmeyers/obsidian-kanban/docs/docs/Settings/Date display format.md

 ## Date display format

 The date display format is similar to the [Date format](Date%20format.md) except that it controls the format of the date shown at the bottom of a card.
 This date can be hidden using the [Hide card display dates](Hide%20card%20display%20dates.md) setting.
+Available formatting options can be found [here](https://momentjs.com/docs/#/displaying/format/)

 Setting the date display format: